Transparent PNG image

 So, where you want to place PNG image, you should place that JavaScript code.
 Simple, isn’t it?

 Why b.gif?
 Well, if there isn’t src attribute, IE will display broken image and transparent PNG image.
 Solution is to fake IE and tell him to display transparent GIF image.
-I have a transparent GIF image 1px width and 1px height since time when layout on HTML page was realized with table cells and transparent GIF images.
-This small image was expanded with width and height attributes.
-If you haven’t transparent GIF, here is 1px transparent GIF 20px expanded (right click and save image):
+I have a transparent GIF image 1×1 pixel since time when HTML layout was realized with table cells and transparent GIF images.
+If you need 1px transparent GIF, here it is – right mouse click and save:

 Few tips about creating PNG transparent image with GIMP.
 Sorry but I don’t know Photoshop that well.